ClickHouse/ClickHouse/docs/en/query_language/functions/type_conversion_functions.md

 - A string with a time but no date component:  `hh:mm`, `hhmm`, `hh` - if already have day of month.
 - A string that includes the date and time along with time zone offset information: `2020-12-12 17:36:00 -5:00`, etc.

+For all of the formats with separator the function parses months names expressed by their full name of the first three letters.
+Examples: `24/DEC/18`, `24-Dec-18`, `01-September-2018`.

 **Returned value**